watergis/maplibre-gl-elevation/README.md

 ## Contribution

-This Mapbox GL Elevation Control is still under development. so most welcome any feedbacks and pull request to this repository.
+This Maplibre GL Elevation Control is still under development. so most welcome any feedbacks and pull request to this repository.